yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 Van Krevelen plot visualizes the chemical composition of complex chemical mixtures and it characterizes the data quality and how the data is distributed.
 Compounds with similar structures and functional groups will cluster together on the plot.

 ![MS groups](images/MSgroups.png)
-MSgroups plot shows the abundance distribution of unambiguous assignments.
+The MSgroups plot shows the abundance distribution of unambiguous molecular formula assignments.

 ![msassign](images/msassign.png)
 Assignment mass spectrum then shows what was assigned: green are the assigned compounds, red are unassigned ones (eventually, if applicable, isotopes are in blue).
 It is useful to check whether there are any gaps around a particular m/z, which would mean there is a problem with the assignment.